Shane Watts: Instructional DVDs

 Watts has released multiple instructional DVDs simplifying some of the techniques that allowed him to win numerous championships.
 The first of these DVDs to be released was DirtWise with Shane Watts.
 A four volume series titled DirtWise with Shane Watts Advanced is also well into production.
 Volume 1, featuring mud, sand, and rough ground, and Volume 2, featuring braking and cornering, have already been released.
 The other two volumes are planned to feature hills, gullies and off cambers (Volume 3) and logs, rocks and wheelies (Volume 4).

 Riding schools

-Watts' main focus is currently his riding schools known as DirtWise Academy.
-He travels across the United States hosting many of these schools each year.
-The school has received reviews from many magazines including Dirt Rider.
+Watts' riding schools known as DirtWise Academy.
+He traveled across the United States hosting many of these schools each year.
+The school received reviews from many magazines including Dirt Rider.
 In the Dirt Rider article Watts says that the focus of the academy is "...making everyone a safer, more confident and more comfortable rider through a higher skill level."
 Other magazines that have reviewed the school include Australian Dirt Bike, Motorcycle USA, and RidersWest Magazine.